maruos/maruos/docs/user/twrp.md

         $ fastboot flash recovery <twrp filename>.img

+    If above command failed with no `recovery` partition error, you can try the following command:

+        $ fastboot flash boot <twrp filename>.img

 5. Use the `Volume Up` button on your device to cycle through the bootloader options to "Recovery mode" and hit the `Power` button to boot into TWRP recovery